 USS JOSEPH STRAUSS was stricken from the navy list on October 1, 1992.
 She transferred to the Hellenic Navy the same day and was renamed FORMION.
 There she remained in service until decommissioned on July 29, 2002.
-At the moment the ship is berthed in Souda Bay, Crete, the ship was sold for scrapping on February 19, 2004.
+Subsequently laid up at Souda Bay, Crete, the ship was sold for scrapping on February 19, 2004.

 |General Characteristics:||Keel laid: December 27, 1960|

 |Launched: December 9, 1961|

 |Commissioned: April 20, 1963|

 |Builder: New York Shipbuilding Corp., Camden, N.J.|

 |Propulsion system:4 - 1200 psi boilers; 2 geared turbines|

 |Length: 437 feet (133.2 meters)|

 |Beam: 47 feet (14.3 meters)|